Nonconvex-Nonconcave Min-Max Optimization with a Small Maximization Domain: Upper bounds on the admissible diameter

 For~$k = 1$ there is no such ``elbow effect.''
 Here the critical diameter is~$\Dy = O(\veps)$ over the {\em whole range of~$\veps$,} with~$\mu$ appearing in the hidden constant factor~$1/\min\{\mu, \sqrt{\lam \rho_1}\}$.
 Thus, here we benefit from low interaction levels ($\mu \lsim \sqrt{\lam \rho_1}$) while not suffering from higher ones ($\mu \gsim \sqrt{\lam \rho_1}$), regardless of~$\veps > 0$.
 Of course, beyond the BC class interaction does manifest in higher order, via~$\tau_1$ in~\cref{eq:eps-for-lower-order}.

-For~$k = 0$ the ``elbow'' is ``in reverse'': we start with~$\Dy = O(\veps^{1/2})$ for large~$\veps$, and switch {to}~$\Dy = O(\veps)$ critical diameter as~$\veps$ passes the threshold~$\lam\rho_0/{\mu}$ which corresponds to~\cref{eq:high-accuracy} with~$k = 0$.
-In the scenario where~\cref{ass:tensy} holds simultaneously for~$k \in \{0,1\}$, and we can choose between approximations with these orders, the gain for~$k = 1$ is marginal, only in the constant factor: namely,~$1/\min\{\mu,\sqrt{\lam \rho_1}\}$ instead of~$1/\mu$---and this effect only manifests on high interaction levels:~$\Lxy^2 \gsim \Lxx \rho_1.$ In fact, even this marginal comparative disadvantage of zeroth-order approximation disappears in the ``$y$ unconstrained as per FOSP'' scenario, where~$f(x,\cdot)$ has a stationary point inside~$Y$ for any~$x \in X$: indeed, in this case~\cref{eq:upper-bound-0} automatically follows from~\cref{eq:diam-k-1} due to the variational bound~$\rho_0 \le 2\rho_1 \Dy$.
+For~$k = 0$ the ``elbow'' is ``in reverse\odima{:}'' we start with~$\Dy = O(\veps^{1/2})$ for large~$\veps$, and switch {to}~$\Dy = O(\veps)$ critical diameter as~$\veps$ passes the threshold~$\lam\rho_0/{\mu}$ which corresponds to~\cref{eq:high-accuracy} with~$k = 0$.
+In the scenario where~\cref{ass:tensy} holds simultaneously for~$k \in \{0,1\}$ and we can choose between approximations with these orders, the gain for~$k = 1$ is marginal, only in the constant factor: namely,~$1/\min\{\mu,\sqrt{\lam \rho_1}\}$ instead of~$1/\mu$---and this effect only manifests on high interaction levels:~$\Lxy^2 \gsim \Lxx \rho_1.$ In fact, even this marginal comparative disadvantage of zeroth-order approximation disappears in the ``$y$ unconstrained as per FOSP'' scenario, where~$f(x,\cdot)$ has a stationary point inside~$Y$ for any~$x \in X$.